primachenko/docs-addon-ipsec/README.md

 Product name is IPsec Add-on for PCF.
 Notice that the "s" is lowercase.

-It is okay to use "the IPsec addo-on" for short after initial use of "IPsec Add-on for PCF" on the page.
+It is okay to use "the IPsec add-on" for short after initial use of "IPsec Add-on for PCF" on the page.